automata-network/docs/docs/nftfair/introduction.md

 - Your Official website address and media links.

 - A short description to introduce your project.
-(Example: Monster Galaxy is making a blind box fairdrop to give our players the chance to obtain powerful genesis mogas!
+(Example: Monster Galaxy is making a mystery box fairdrop to give our players the chance to obtain powerful genesis mogas!
 Don’t lose this opportunity!)

 - A faq list lets your users know how they can participate in your fairdrop.